Founder of Parallel London

 A former teacher and trustee for the Brittle Bone Society, Samantha moved to London five years ago to peruse a career in acting.
 Making her debut in indie film Little Devil, she won best actress at the LA diversity film festival.
 Since the success of Little Devil, Samantha has featured in many projects including last year’s ground breaking Maltesers advert featuring disabled actors.

-Emily was born with Spinal Bifida.
+Emily was born with Spina Bifida.
 Despite her limited leg use, Emily is a ball playing, martial arts practiser, canvas painter, cartoonist and head of a new comic that's hoping to inspire a generation.

-JJ Rosa - Singer, Songwriter & Musician
+Singer, Songwriter & Musician

 JJ not only possesses a wonderfully evocative voice but has many critical guitar fingers trembling in awe!
 She has been compared to Prince, however she's taller and less purple than the US legend, although those comparisons are not hyperbole!
 She will be headlining the main stage this year!